Houston · Harris County · Surrounding Areas

 Modern building materials like low-e glass and metal framing are strong signal blockers.
 New builds often require BDA systems from the start.

-From initial signal survey to annual compliance testing, we handle every phase of your BDA requirement.
+From initial signal survey to annual compliance testing, Houston BDA contractors handle every phase of your BDA requirement.

-We conduct a full RF signal walkthrough of your building and identify coverage gaps using calibrated test equipment.
+The BDA contractor conducts a full RF signal walkthrough of your building and identifies coverage gaps using calibrated test equipment.

 Learn More →Custom system design to meet HFD/HPD frequency requirements with proper donor antenna placement and coverage mapping.